jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: readdir_skip_dot_and_dotdot at dir.c:60:14
-    CT: Jump to external code for readdir64
-    RF: Jump to external code for readdir64
-  Occurrences: 13

-LibraryCallRemoved
-  Before events:
     CF: refspec_init at refspec.c:185:2
     CT: Jump to external code for memset
     RF: Jump to external code for memset